Efficiency Agent: Case Study

 The Result

-reduction in premium model calls per week
+reduction in unnecessary premium calls per week

-fewer high-cost runs eliminated per week
+fewer high-cost overlap runs per week

 What It Means for You

-Every multi-agent deployment benefits from this audit.
+Every multi-agent deployment benefits from ongoing efficiency audits.

 Deployment Audit